Combodo/iTop/readme.txt

 2.4.
 Upgrading from 2.0.x
 2.5.
 Migration from 1.x versions
 3. FEATURES
 3.1.
-Changes since 2.0.3
+Changes since 2.1.0
 3.2.
 Known limitations
 3.3.
 Known issues

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the 20th packaged release of iTop.
+Thank you for downloading the 21st packaged release of iTop.
-This version is a maintenance release, with quite a few bug fixes and a few enhancements.
+This version is a major release, with quite a few bug significative enhancements.

 The documentation about iTop is available as a Wiki: https://wiki.openitop.org/